Bitcoin Price History: 2009 - 2025

 But that was just the start of a meteoric rise — and fall — for BTC that few will forget, and a phase of Bitcoin’s story that many tie to the pandemic.
 With millions of people worldwide confined at home from 2020 through 2021 (in some cases longer), online speculation became a widespread phenomenon.
 One offshoot of that may have been the biggest Bitcoin bull market to date.

-In August 2021, the price of Bitcoin was hovering around $46,000, and by November 2021 BTC hit its all-time high of over $68,500.
+In August 2021, the price of Bitcoin was hovering around $46,000, and by November 2021 BTC hit its all-time best over $68,500.

-Toward the end of 2021, however, the Bitcoin hash rate, a factor thought to have some correlation to the Bitcoin price, plummeted to around $47,000 — a loss of close 30%.
+Toward the end of 2021, however, the Bitcoin hash rate, a factor thought to have some correlation to the Bitcoin price, plummeted to around $47,000 — a loss of close to 30%.

 The price drop occurred partly as a result of China requiring its citizens to shut down Bitcoin mining operations.
 The country previously housed a significant portion of the network’s mining nodes.
 As a result, these computers had to go offline.
 Many believe this reduction in mining capacity was a key factor weighing on the Bitcoin price.